 State means long-standing and possibly irreversible, which is not descriptive of the condition.
 It also has a negative connotation of being chronic.

 PVS is the abbreviation for both persistent vegetative state and permanent vegetative state.
-This has caused confusion of which state exists resulting in misguided decisions regarding end-of-life issues.
+This has caused confusion about which state exists resulting in misguided decisions regarding end-of-life issues.

 Unresponsive illustrates that the patient only shows reflex movements without response to commands.

-Syndrome stresses the ability to assess series of clinical signs.
+Syndrome stresses the ability to assess a series of clinical signs.